Is High-Yield Savings Account Interest Taxable?

 (Image credit: Getty Images)

-It's almost time to file your 2023 federal tax return, and if you took advantage of high interest rates on high-yield savings accounts last year, you might be wondering if your high-yield savings account interest is taxable.
+Rates on high-yield savings accounts are still high, with some exceeding 5%.
+If you plan to take advantage of high interest rates this year, you might be wondering if your high-yield savings account interest is taxable.
 The answer is yes, but these types of accounts can offer the potential for significant savings, so don't let that discourage you from opening one.

 Here's what you need to know.